GN 03950.050 Postreview Actions Under the Fee Petition Process - OHO Jurisdiction Cases

-BAs will refer to a reconsideration reviewer (RECONR) all ODAR fee petition administrative review determinations in which an attorney's fee was increased.
+BAs will refer to a reconsideration reviewer (RECONR) all OHO fee petition administrative review determinations in which an attorney's fee was increased.
 Usually SSA does not withhold past-due benefits beyond the initial fee authorization.
-Therefore, when SSA released withheld past-due benefits after the initial fee authorization special notice language concerning responsibility of payment, collection of the fee, and potential overpayment action by SSA, (if not contained in the ODAR notice), will be necessary.
+Therefore, when SSA released withheld past-due benefits after the initial fee authorization special notice language concerning responsibility of payment, collection of the fee, and potential overpayment action by SSA, (if not contained in the OHO notice), will be necessary.

 1. Initial Fee Required All Past-Due Benefits